aces/Loris/modules/document_repository/README.md

 ## Intended Users

- Given the appropriate permissions, LORIS users can view, download, upload, and delete files, as well as edit information pertaining to those files.
+ LORIS users can view, download, upload, and delete files, as well as edit information pertaining to those files.
  This module is used primarily by study coordinators/administrators who share study protocols and manuals, as well as data entry staff who consult these documents.

 ## Scope